apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 Spark's script transform supports two modes:

-    1. Without Hive: Spark script transform can run without `-Phive` or `SparkSession.builder.enableHiveSupport()`.
+  1. Hive supported disabled: Spark script transform can run without `spark.sql.catalogImplementation=true` or `SparkSession.builder.enableHiveSupport()`.
 In this case, now spark only use script transform with `ROW FORMAT DELIMITED` and treat all values passed to the script as strings.
-    2. With Hive: When built Spark with `-Phive` and started Spark SQL with `enableHiveSupport()`, spark can use script transform with Hive SerDe and both `ROW FORMAT DELIMITED`.
+  2. Hive support enabled: When run Spark with `spark.sql.catalogImplementation=true` or started Spark SQL with `SparkSession.builder.enableHiveSupport()`, spark can use script transform with Hive SerDe and both `ROW FORMAT DELIMITED`.

 ### Syntax